Gain Marketable Accounting Skills

 - Savage Arms Inc.

-Our faculty provide personalized instruction to help students achieve their career goals.
+In our program you can expect personalized instruction to help you achieve your career goals.
 Our graduates are prepared to successfully complete professional licensure exams, such as the certified public accounting (CPA) and certified management accounting exams.

-For students interested in earning their CPA license, a minimum of 150 credit hours is required before taking the exam.
-This typically means that a graduate degree is necessary.
-Elms offers an accelerated BA/MBA program that students can complete in only 4.5 years, prior to taking their exam.
+If you’re interested in earning your CPA license, a minimum of 150 credit hours is required before taking the exam.
+This typically means that you will need a graduate degree prior to becoming licensed.
+If you decide this is the route you want to take with your career, Elms offers an accelerated BA/MBA program that can be completed in only 4.5 years.

 The Elms College undergraduate business program is fully accredited by the International Accreditation Council for Business Education.